lemariva/rPIFocus/README.md

 # Autofocus for the 16mm telephoto lens mounted on a Raspberry Pi HQ Camera.
 As you may have already noticed, the Raspberry Pi HQ Camera lenses don't have any autofocus functionality.
-This project includes the hardware design and software to add autofocus functionality to those lenses in this case to the 16mm telephoto lens.
+This project includes the hardware design, firmware and software to add autofocus functionality to those lenses.
+In this case, I use the 16mm telephoto lens.
 The project is divided into two repositories.
-This repository includes the code of the Microservice Application, whereas [lemariva/uPyFocus](https://github.com/lemariva/uPyFocus) includes the firmware for the M5Stack that controls the motors to rotate the Lens focus and aperture.
+This repository includes the code of the Microservice application, whereas [lemariva/uPyFocus](https://github.com/lemariva/uPyFocus) includes the firmware for the M5Stack that controls the motors to rotate the Lens focus and aperture.

 A detailed article about the application can be found on [Raspberry Pi HQ Camera: Autofocus for the Telephoto Lens (JiJi)](https://lemariva.com/blog/2020/12/raspberry-pi-hq-camera-autofocus-telephoto-lens).